 Vintage garden ornaments can still be found at garden statuary auctions and antique stores specialising in garden wares or garden boutiques.
-Those with deep pockets can buy antique sundials, statues, urns, bird baths and pots along with architectural pieces such as pedestals, capitals, and columns.
-Most date from the late nineteenth century and the early twentieth century although some older pieces are occasionally available.
+Those with deep pockets can buy antique sundials, statues, urns, bird baths, and pots along with architectural pieces such as pedestals, capitals, and columns.
+Most date from the late 19th century and the early 20th century, although some older pieces are occasionally available.

 However, if your budget doesn't extend to purchasing an authentic vintage statue, modern reproductions are increasingly plentiful and many 'old' garden ornaments that survive today are themselves reproductions of earlier examples.

 Waiting for a garden to grow is a natural part of a gardener's personality.
 We happily tend to our gardens anticipating the harvest of its glory.
 But when it comes to waiting for our ornaments to age, we can be extremely impatient.
 Eventually, water, dirt, and the seasons will do their work, encouraging the growth of moss or lichens and the staining and weakening that comes with age.